AdvancedCustomFields/docs/fields/file.md

 ```

 ### Basic display (URL)
-This example shows how to display the selected file when using the `URL` return type.
+This example demonstrates how to display the selected file when using the `URL` return type.
 This return type allows us to efficiently display a basic link but prevents us from loading any extra data about the file.

 ```
 <?php if( get_field( 'file' ) ): ?>